sebasjm/antlr/README.txt

     ;
   The DFAState.equals() method was messed up.

+* Added @synpredgate {...} action so you can tell ANTLR how to gate actions in/out during syntactic predicate evaluation.

 June 9, 2006

 * Gutted and rebuilt the action translator for $x.y, $x::y, ...